Clelo4/Note/Java.md

 type name;
 ```
 This notifies the compiler that you will use name to refer to data whose type is type.
-* With a primitive variable, this declaration also reserves the proper amount of memory for the variable.
+* With a ***primitive variable***, this declaration also reserves the proper amount of memory for the variable.
-* With a primitive variable, this declaration also reserves the proper amount of memory for the variable.
+* With a ***reference variable***, this declaration does not create an object.
+#### Creating an Object(Instantiating a Class)
+* The new operator instantiates a class by allocating memory for a new object and returning a reference to that memory.
-#### Object Instantiation
+#### Initializing an Object
+...

+### Garbage Collection
+The ***Java runtime environment*** deletes objects when it determines that they are no longer being used.
+#### The ways of dropping object reference
+* Automatically: References that are held in a variable are usually dropped when the variable goes out of scope.
+* Manually: Explicitly drop an object reference by setting the variable to the special value ***null***.

 ### Nested Classes
 * Static nested classes